 We all know that the accounts payable process isn’t a straight and narrow path.
 Several small steps can make a big difference when it comes to paying vendors on time—invoice entry, approvals, and handling different payment methods.
 These steps aren’t all that simple, especially with paper.

 Paper is the reason for most problems plaguing finance departments.
 Common obstacles that stem from paper include hours of manual labor, errors, and fraud risks that could cost your business thousands of dollars.

 The time and money spent solving these problems are one of the many reasons why finance decision-makers are considering a paperless accounts payable process—AP automation solutions.

 Currently, there’s a lot of buzz around finance departments transforming from paper to paperless accounts payable processes.
 They want to reduce the time spent on manual tasks and streamline the process without missing critical steps.
-Businesses want flexibility, visibility, and security when paying vendors, which just isn’t possible with paper.
+Businesses want flexibility, visibility, and security when paying vendors, which just isn’t possible often enough with paper.